neondatabase/website/content/docs/import/migrate-aws-dms.md

 2. In the top-right portion of the window, select Create task.
 A configuration page will open.
 Supply a Task identifier to identify the replication task.
 3. Select the Replication instance and Source database endpoint you created prior to starting this tutorial.
-4. For the Target database endpoint dropdown, select the CockroachDB endpoint created in the previous section.
+4. For the Target database endpoint dropdown, select the Neon database endpoint created in the previous section.
 5. Select the appropriate Migration type based on your needs.

 ### Task settings